AdamKyle/flare/resources/info/currencies/section-1.md

 You can earn gold by fighting monsters, selling items on the market board, embezzling from your kingdoms, adventuring, fighting monsters, [celestial entities](/information/celestials) and completing [quests](/information/quests).

+A character may have up to a maximum of Two Trillion gold at any one time, while kingdoms can hold a maximum of 2 billion gold.

+A character who becomes gold capped will not get:

+- Gold Rushes.
+- Items from the market board they have listed will sell, but you won't get the gold.
+- Shops won't let you sell items to them.
+- Kingdoms won't let you embezzle from them.
+- Some quests that drop gold won't be able to be completed.
+- Gold from monsters.

+NPC Quests will never allow you to go over the cap, even if you just a bit under.

 ## Gold Dust

 Gold dust is gained by [disenchanting](/information/disenchanting) items and completing [quests](/information/quests).

 Gold dust is used for conjuring, be it public or private, [celestial entities](/information/celestials).
 Gold dust is also used in creating alchemical items.

+You can have Two Billion Gold Dust at any one time.
+If you have over you won't be able to do quests and celestials that are killed will not give you gold dust.

+NPC Quests will never allow you to go over the cap, even if you just a bit under.

 ## Shards